cogneco/typeup/README.md

 markup source.

 ### Math Support
-Typup supports typesettings math in the style of Latex, both inline and blocks.
+Typeup supports typesetting math in the style of Latex, both inline and blocks.

 ### Caption Support
 Typeup supports adding captions to figures, tables and math blocks.